-13.7 Prices for prescribed common transmission services
+12.7 Prices for adjusted prescribed common transmission services

-The prices for prescribed common transmission services are derived in a substantively similar method to that set out above in respect of charges for the adjusted non-locational component of prescribed TUOS services, the only difference being that in this example, NLC_t should be substituted with the value \$14m which is the ASRR for prescribed common transmission services as calculated in Error!
-Reference source not found. above.
-T he prices PNLet and PNLct will then be the prescribed common transmission services CAMD price in year t respectively.
+The prices for adjusted prescribed common transmission services are derived in a substantively similar method to that set out above in respect of charges for the adjusted non-locational component of prescribed TUOS services, the only difference being that in this example, NLCt should be substituted with the value \$14m which is the ASRR for adjusted prescribed common transmission services as calculated in Table 4 above.
+The prices PNLet and PNLct will then be the adjusted prescribed common transmission services energy based price in year t, and adjusted prescribed common transmission services CAMD price in year t respectively.

-14 Appendix C: Inter-regional TUOS Charge
+13 Appendix C: Inter-regional TUOS Charge

-Inter-regional transmission charging arrangements provide a mechanism for exporting regions in an interconnected system to charge importing regions a MLEC for facilitating the transport of electricity.
+Inter-regional transmission charging arrangements provide a mechanism for exporting regions in an inter-connected system to charge importing regions a MLEC for facilitating the transport of electricity.